Bombing of Gorky in World War II: Bombing of 1942

-The single reconnaissance planes Junkers Ju 88 and Dornier Do 215 flew over the city from June 1 to 5 at different heights.
-June 23, Ju 88 from a great height bombed the Aviation Plant Nr.
+The single reconnaissance planes Junkers Ju 88 and Dornier Do 215 flew over the city from 1 to 5 June at different heights.
+On 23 June, Ju 88s from a great height, bombed the Aviation Plant Nr.
 21 "Ordzhonikidze", but the bombs fell into the Sormovskiy Park.

-On the night of Wednesday, June 24 to Thursday, 25, a group of aircraft dropped bombs on the outskirts of Gorky, in the vicinity of Strigino village.
+On the night of Wednesday, 24 June to Thursday, 25 June, a group of aircraft dropped bombs on the outskirts of Gorky, in the vicinity of Strigino village.
 Another plane dropped two 500 kg bombs at the Aviation Plant Nr.
 21, one of which did not explode.

-On Monday, July 27, the deputy squadron commander of the 722nd Fighter Aviation Regiment, Pyotr Shavurin, on MiG-3 intercepted the reconnaissance aircraft Ju 88D and knocked him down with a ramming blow.
+On Monday, 27 July, the deputy squadron commander of the 722nd Fighter Aviation Regiment, Pyotr Shavurin, on MiG-3 intercepted the reconnaissance aircraft Ju 88D and knocked him down with a ramming blow.
 The planes fell in the vicinity of the villages of Kozlovka-Sannica-Tumbotino.
 The ramming blow was explained by the fact that the weak armament of the MiG-3 did not allow to effectively combat bombers.
 However, at that time, it was the only model of a high-altitude fighter in the arsenal of air defense.
 The wreckage of the German aircraft was collected and exhibited for viewing on the Soviet Square.

-On the night of Thursday, November 5 to Friday, 6, a group of German planes made an unsuccessful attempt to bomb the Neftegaz refinery.
+On the night of Thursday, 5 November to Friday, 6 November, a group of German planes made an unsuccessful attempt to bomb the Neftegaz refinery.
 At GAZ, 9 high-explosive and several incendiary bombs were dropped.
 As a result of the raid, the boiler room was badly damaged, 4 workers died, the plant did not work at all for 3 days, and then it did not work at full capacity for 3 weeks.
 Most of the incendiary bombs fell on the Gorky Machine-building Plant, several bombs exploded not far from the Moskovsky Railway Station.
 In this raid, German aviation first used light bombs.

 June 1943

 Aerial photography of Gorky with indication of targets for bombing.
 Strategic Center "Kremlin":

 A — Reinforced (pontoon) bridge (5 supports, distance between supports ~ 120m, length 740m, width 21m);

 B - The Kremlin (1 - House of Soviets, 2 - Military school, 3 - Arsenal);

 С - The Fair (1 - The Main Fair building, 2 - Exchange);

 The mill (Dampfmühle) is surrounded by a white solid line.

 In June 1943, after a prolonged calm, Gorky underwent a series of massive night attacks by German aviation.
 The main goal was again GAZ.
-The raids were carried out in preparation for a major offensive Citadel operation (summer-autumn 1943), during which German bombers struck the industrial centers of the Volga region - Gorky, Yaroslavl and Saratov.
+The raids were carried out in preparation for a major offensive, Operation Citadel (summer-autumn 1943), during which German bombers struck the industrial centers of the Volga region - Gorky, Yaroslavl, and Saratov.
 It was one of the largest Luftwaffe attacks on the Soviet Union's rear during the entire war.